Common questions asked about Ed’s Campervans

 Buying Before You Arrive

-I love the concept but why not wait till I get there?
+I love the concept but why not wait till I get to New Zealand?

 Ed’s makes it easy: